 August is Hair Loss Awareness Month, but did you know that there’s more to hair loss than male pattern baldness?
-In addition to genes, things like stress, hormones, poor diet and certain medical conditions can also lead to thinning hair in both women and men.
-Here are the top 5 reasons your hair might be thinning and how you can help your tresses grow fuller, stronger and healthier!
+In addition to genes, things like stress, hormones, poor diet and certain medical conditions can also cause hair loss and thinning hair in both women and men.
+Here are the top 5 causes of hair loss and how you can help your tresses grow fuller, stronger and healthier!

 1. You’re not eating a balanced diet.